Last updated on January 16th, 2026 at 01:09 pm

 The next diagram shows how you can create a simple class diagram.

-But how to insert an image in your asciidoc document?
+But how do you insert an image in your AsciiDoc document?

 The answer is simple.
-All you need is to generate your image from the diagram and insert it in your document, as illustrated below.
+All you need to do is generate your image from the diagram and insert it into your document, as illustrated below.

-How to generate PDF, HTML and other format from your asciidoc?
+How to generate PDF, HTML, and other formats from your AsciiDoc?

-One of the advantages of treating documentation as code, is it can be generated automatically into various formats, such as HTML, and PDF.
+One advantage of treating documentation as code is that it can be automatically generated into various formats, such as HTML and PDF.
 This can make it easier to maintain documentation and ensure it is always up-to-date and consistent with the application you are building.

-You can generate HTML, PDF, MS Word documents, and other formats from your asciidoc documents using AsciiDoctor (already installed when you have installed asciidoc plugin on your editor).
+You can generate HTML, PDF, MS Word documents, and other formats from your AsciiDoc documents using AsciiDoctor (already installed when you have installed the asciidoc plugin on your editor).
 You can see how easy it is to generate documents in the format you want from IntelliJ.

 The following diagram summarizes the different parts of this approach.